jimeUWOshkosh/Asterisk/README.txt

     • Its on a inTRAnet
     • Mom does Not like voicemail!!!!
     • Disaster Recovery is important
         • I do Not live in town
         • My Mom and I review her log of bad calls every weekend
         • I make changes to the block and approved lists
-    • Weekly backups are important, then flashing a micro SDcard afterwords Going to try going 8gb micro SDcard
+        • Weekly backups are important, then flashing a micro SDcard afterwords

+          Going to try going 8gb micro SDcard
           RPi 4B’s USB 3.0 are awesome for backups

         • Have a backup hardware: RPi, OBi110
         • Have a UPS for 4 outlets

 Either today’s telephone companies are bad or OBi110 has an issue of not always getting the Calling Number from the telephone company.
+Why
-    1. OBITRUNK1 is a default phone number in the Asterisk’s white listed table
+    1. OBITRUNK1 is a default phone number in the Asterisk’s whitelist table
-    2. “End robocaller, solicitation, and hangup calls with Asterisk & Raspberry Pi” by Bill Bishop posted 4apr2013 : Use entering a digit to get the phone to ring
+    2. “End robocaller, solicitation, and hangup calls with Asterisk & Raspberry Pi” by Bill Bishop posted 4apr2013 : Use only entering a digit to get the phone to ring

 One of my sisters and I get hit by this numerous times a week calling Mom & Dad.
 Increasing the Obi’s “ring delay” to 6000 does Not improve the probability of the issue from not happening.

 Therefore I would change the algorithm to
     disapprove/blacklist

     disapprove by ${CALLERID(name)}         ; This how I can stop political robo calls

     Read(digit,custom/no-solicitors,1,s,1,4)      ; Read one digit in 4 seconds
     GotoIf($["${digit}" != "1"]?NoResponse)
     Playback(one-moment-please)
     Dial(SIP/PHONE)
     GotoIf($["${DIALSTATUS}" = "BUSY"]?biseee)
     Hangup()
     ;
     (NoResponse)
     Hangup()
     ;
     (biseee)
     PlayBack(is-curntly-busy)   5 times
     Hangup()

 No negative reinforcement from siblings since every one is treated the same whether the Asterisk gets the calling phone number or not!